"Mass Effect 3": Why the Tuchanka and Rannoch Arcs Are Biased

 The writers set out to tell a story -- that the genophage was wrong -- and didn't bother trying to make any of it remotely gray.

 Yes, I'm saying that it was wrong to enforce the genophage in the first place.
-But that's a topic for another article.
-This article is about why Bioware was so biased when people expected to be given a choice and to be validated for it.

 The dalatross was not a "strawman" but was depicted as an avatar of salarian thinking: most salarians hate the krogan, see them as savage brutes, and do not want to cure them.